UPDATE: Introduction to Researching Foreign Law

 For commercial law, researchers may also need to consult print or online subscription sources:

-Many foreign tax laws are available via a high-priced database called Checkpoint, owned by Thomson Reuters.
+- For English translations: Many foreign commercial laws are available via a high-priced database called Checkpoint, owned by Thomson Reuters.

-Bloomberg Law offers access to “Getting the Deal Through” (also available by separate subscription), a series of country-specific reports on the law relating to commercial topics such as mergers, foreign investment, licensing, etc. These are practice-oriented and often do not cite the applicable laws.
+- Bloomberg Law offers access to “Getting the Deal Through” (also available by separate subscription from Lexology), a similar series of country-specific reports on the law relating to commercial topics such as mergers, foreign investment, licensing, etc.

 Other useful print and online subscription sources include the following titles, though there are many others:

-- International Capital Markets and Securities Regulation (1982- ).
+- International Capital Markets and Securities Regulation (West, 1982- ).

 - Bloomberg BNA’s International Securities Law (print, 1998-2001; online, 2001- present).